 13. You’ll never find anyone as good as me.

 They also say this because of narcissistic injury.
-They are hurt and angry that you are not giving them a supply of love and adoration, so they become depressed, then vicious and express rage.
+They are hurt and angry that you are not giving them a supply of love and adoration, so they experience narcissist depression, then become vicious and express rage.

 14. You did this to yourself.

-They say this after you try to confront them or stand up for yourself.
+This is a common thing narcissists say after you try to confront them or stand up for yourself.
 They’re trying to tap into your empathy so you wonder whether you really are at fault.

 15. You need to stop spending so much time with other people.